lgibelli/singularity-docs/index.rst

 ~~~~~~~~~~~~~~~

 -  The instances are linked with your user.
 So if you start an instance
-   with sudo, that is going to go under root, and you will need to call
+   with sudo, that is going to go under root, and you will need to call ``sudo singularity instance.list``
    in order to see it.

 Container Checks